Mladen Joksic is associate director, foundation relations, at the Council on Foreign Relations.

-Mladen Joksic was grants manager for Carnegie Council from 2010-2014.
-In addition to writing grants and identifying new partners for the Council, he develops promotional materials that showcase the Council's mission and programmatic impact.
-Joksic also works with the the Council's president and communications director to explore creative ways to increase the Council’s visibility.
+Previously, he was grants manager for Carnegie Council from 2010-2014.
+In addition to writing grants and identifying new partners for the Council, he developed promotional materials that showcasde the Council's mission and programmatic impact and worked on creative ways to increase the Council’s visibility.

 Prior to coming to the United States, Joksic completed the European Commission's prestigious Erasmus Mundus Masters Program in Public Policy.
 In 2009 he received an M.A. (cum laude) in public policy from Central European University, where he specialized in international public policy.
 In 2008, he received his first M.A. (with merit) in development studies from the Institute of Social Studies, having focused on governance and democracy.
 He has a B.A. in political science from the University of Belgrade.